EliAndrewC/l7r/setting/l7r.md

 - Koshin was already a minor fortune who had previously been prayed to during local road construction projects.
 He rose to prominence, especially in Crane lands, whose merchant caravans could now travel the Empire as never before.
 (Remember that the Yasuki were still part of the Crane at this time.)

-- The Unicorn clan favored Koshin even more than the Crane clan, as the Ki Rin Trail had begun to bring them great prosperity.
-Although the Ki Rin Trail was never a formal road system, the Unicorn clan established the same sorts of waystations for hundreds of miles to the east and west of Medin al Salaat to allow merchants to bring them wealth and prosperity.
+- The Unicorn Clan favored Koshin even more than the Crane Clan, as the Ki Rin Trail had begun to bring them great prosperity.
+Although the Ki Rin Trail was never a formal road system, the Unicorn Clan established the same sorts of waystations for hundreds of miles to the east and west of Medin al Salaat to allow merchants to bring them wealth and prosperity.
 (It's unclear whether the temple to Koshin that the Unicorn built in Medin al Salaat is still operating.)

 - Koshin is therefore not just the fortune of physical roads, but of orderly systems of travel.